Maswa District: Transport

+The major means of transport in Maswa is the land transport which involves private cars, public buses, motorcycles and mostly bicycles which can be seen throughout the district.

 The highway that connects Shinyanga Region and Mara Region (trunk road T36) passes through Maswa town.

 The Central Line railway from Tabora to Mwanza passes through the district from south to north and there is one train station within the district's boundaries at the village of Malampaka.

 Administrative subdivisions

 As of 2012, Maswa District was administratively divided into 26 wards.